 Lastly, and perhaps most importantly: pepperoni and more cheese.
 You know, like pizza.

-This is not health food, but I think you got then when the word “cheese” kept reappearing in the ingredient list.
+This is pizza casserole is not health food, but I think you got then when the word “cheese” kept reappearing in the ingredient list.
 But when do you relax and treat yourself when it comes to food?
 The weekend, yes?
 This Pepperoni Pizza Pasta Casserole is your weekend treat meal, and it’s going to be so filling and satisfying, it will be worth it!

 Pepperoni Pizza Pasta Casserole Recipe

 - 1 - 16 oz. box spiral pasta

 - 2 - 15 oz. cans pizza sauce or pasta sauce

 - 1 - 15 oz. container ricotta cheese

 - 1/2 c. grated or shredded Parmesan cheese